We are one of the world’s leading marketers of physical commodities.

 The success of our marketing activities depends on the diversity of our commodities, suppliers, customers and assets.
 The commodities we trade include:

 Our global suppliers

 We sell commodities that we mine and produce ourselves.
 But through our marketing business, we also source from an extensive base of third-party commodity suppliers, in countries all over the world.

-We market to a broad base of industrial consumers, in sectors such as automotive, steel, semi-fabricators, power generation, oil and food through Glencore Agriculture.
+We market to a broad base of industrial consumers, in sectors such as automotive, steel, semi-fabricators, power generation and oil.

 We aim to maintain long-term commercial relationships with our customers, who value our scale, reputation and market knowledge.

 At the heart of our marketing business is a network of strategically located assets – allowing us to process, store and transport commodities and products.